 An array of primitive definitions follows the vertex definitions.
 Each primitive definition is 16 bytes long, half of which is used to store vertex indices.
 Primitives are not shared between models.

-The order in which primitives are defined is significant because later primitives are not rendered if a simplified version of the model exists.
+The order in which primitives are defined is significant for several reasons:

 Each vertex index occupies one byte.
 Vertices are indexed by their position in the preceding vertex array, starting at 1.
 A primitive must have at least two vertices and can have up to eight (an octagon).
 Primitives with fewer than eight vertices are terminated by a zero byte.
 Polygons with vertices specified in anti-clockwise direction face the camera.